Table of contents

 - reduce the risk of misusing data

-- Data since Quarter 1 (Jan to Mar) 2010 have been published by Office for National Statistics, however, longer time series are published under different methodologies for the period pre-2010; under these different methodologies it is possible to view current price, non-seasonally adjusted data from 1955 and seasonally adjusted chained volume measure data from 1997.
+Data since Quarter 1 (Jan to Mar) 2010 have been published by the Office for National Statistics, however, longer time series are published under different methodologies for the period pre-2010; under these different methodologies it is possible to view current price, non-seasonally adjusted data from 1955 and chained volume measure, seasonally adjusted data from 1997.

-- Data by regional splits and further low-level type of work are also published; this split is modelled from ONS new orders in construction data.
+Data at subnational and sub-sectoral are also published; this split is modelled from ONS new orders in construction data.

-- Since December 2017, VAT turnover data have been used to estimate the output of selected small and medium-sized businesses; while, less timely than the survey data, VAT turnover data provide an improvement in quality due to the increased number of businesses with actual data in comparison to the survey.
+Since December 2017, VAT turnover data have been used to estimate the output of selected small and medium-sized businesses; while less timely than the survey data, VAT turnover data provide an improvement in quality due to the increased number of businesses with actual data in comparison with the survey.

 Construction output is defined as the amount chargeable to customers for building and civil engineering work done in the relevant period excluding VAT and payments to subcontractors.

-Data by regional splits and further subdivisions of the type of work are also published in current prices on a non-seasonally adjusted basis.
+Data at subnational and sub-sectoral level are also published in current prices on a non-seasonally adjusted basis.
 This information is not collected directly from the Construction Output Survey for logistical and burden reasons.
 Instead, this split is modelled from new orders data via project-level information collected from Barbour ABI.
 These data map the specific duration of projects, and factor in the project start date and lag time from the order being placed to the project commencing.
+Please note these statistics are not badged as National Statistics.

 The Monthly Business Survey questionnaire is split into five sections, as detailed in Table 1.